stfnwong/s8080/README.md

 Also some assembly and disassembly tools (in progress).

 ### Requirements
 This is basically self contained.
 Tests are done with [bdd-for-c](https://github.com/grassator/bdd-for-c).
-The header file is included in the test directory. `bdd-for-c` requires libncurses 5.x and libbsd.
+The header file is included in the test directory. `bdd-for-c` requires `libncurses 5.x` and `libbsd`.